 The price includes a three-day window as standard to complete a two day Cuillin Ridge Traverse.
 This gives teams a buffer day to allow for the best weather.
 We always do our best to be flexible to allow participants the best chance of success, however, sometimes mother nature has other ideas.
 Smaller teams almost always have a higher success rate.

 Synergy Guides do cater for larger teams depending on whether we miss out more demanding sections such as The Kings Chimney and the TD Gap.
+Alternatively, an aditional mountain guide can be provided.
 Please get in touch for a no-obligation chat about what might work best given your experience and ability.

 |Number of People||Cuillin Ridge Traverse|